 Choose to work with individuals that really want to be part of the team and help support your vision.
 As title sponsors and judges of the Haynet Country Style & Equestrian Blogger Of The Year Awards We get to review a lot of bloggers sites, and for us, this offers an excellent opportunity to also see emerging talent within our country, canine and equestrian sector.

 At MirrorMePR we’ve partnered our clients with a range of influencers, and it’s worked really well for our clients.
-One influencer, we have worked successfully with is Instagrammer Kate Egan, Dead Things By Kate.
+One influencer, we have worked successfully with is Instagrammer Kate Egan, The Priestess Of The Peak.
 Kate’s advice for brands looking to align themselves with an influencer comes from her own personal experience working with brands, as she explains: